 It means that all drawing practice accumulates (no matter how the drawing turns out!), eventually resulting in undeniable improvement.
 Worst case scenario: what if you don’t like your finished drawing?
 You have still successfully added to the hours of practice necessary to eventually overcome the “plateau of latent potential.”

 You can bask in the knowledge that drawing practice is never wasted time, never failure.
-You’re completing the one essential action for improvement: practicing.
+You’re completing the one essential action for improvement: practicing and learning.

 Every time you draw, you succeed in accumulating the experience necessary for improvement.

-When these repetitive thoughts are negative, if left unchecked, they can become ingrained beliefs that restrict our progress and development.
-For example, if you repeatedly think, “I’ll never learn how to draw,” could this hinder your progress and happiness, eventually becoming a belief that causes you to stop drawing?
+When these repetitive thoughts are negative, if left unchecked they can become ingrained beliefs that restrict our progress and development.
+For example, if you repeatedly think, “I’ll never learn to draw,” could this hinder your progress and happiness, eventually becoming a belief that causes you to stop drawing?
 Certainly.

 Fortunately, through conscious effort we can learn to catch ourselves when we think unproductive thoughts, and, one by one, rewrite our own scripts.